aws/aws-pdk/packages/infrastructure/docs/developer_guides/infrastructure/index.md

 To check out your website, navigate to the distribution link in the CDK deployment output above to view your website.

 !!!tip
-    Use the `pdk deploy:dev` command in your infrastructure package to perform a CDK hotswap deployment for faster development iterations!
+    Use the `npx projen deploy:dev` command in your infrastructure package to perform a CDK hotswap deployment for faster development iterations!

 ## Destroying the deployed resources